near/docs/docs/1.concepts/protocol/access-keys.md

 ### Simple Onboarding

-Another common use-case of `Function-Call` keys is to enable **onboarding** new users.
-It works as follows: You first create a contract that has a method called `create_account`.
-You can program the method so - when executed - it creates a new account and then transfers some tokens to it.
+Another common use-case of `Function-Call` keys is to simplify the **onboarding** process for new users.
+It works as follows:

+First create a contract that has a method called `create_account`.
+This method should only be callable by the contract itself and, when executed, should create a new account and transfer some tokens to it.

-You can then create a `Function-Call` key for this method, and share it with your friends.
-They can then use it to create an account and claim some tokens, without needing to know anything about blockchain.
+You can then create multiple `Function-Call` in the contract's account, that only allow to call `create_account`.
+Drop these keys to your friends, so they can call the method, and easily create an account with some tokens.

 :::tip
 This is the basic principle behind [NEAR Drops](../../7.primitives/linkdrop.md), a way to distribute assets to a large number of users